Tom Hart's ROSALIE LIGHTNING

 What did I glean from the exercise?
 First of all: What an incredible draftsman Crumb is.
 Not that I didn’t know that already, but there’s nothing like following someone, step for step, to appreciate their mastery.
 The nuances of his line work and hatching!
 I could spend a hundred years perfecting my craft and I would never have his light touch.
 Crumb’s work is also so tactile, so filled with the mass of real life.
 As I was working I was transported back to bohemian San Francisco, in that room with Crumb as he created the page.
 I also appreciated his comprehensive knowledge of anatomy.
 Even though this piece uses exaggeration for humorous/erotic effect, it’s all still based on the real human form (and real window blinds, furniture, rugs, etc.).

 Although I felt the assignment was for me to be as slavish as possible, there were a few tangents in Crumb’s original that threw me off.
 By tangents I mean places where lines in the picture touch each other in awkward ways that disrupt the illusion of three-dimensionality we crave when looking at figurative art.
 In panel one, these tangents are the Gurl’s left foot, which seems to rest on the bottom of the panel border; and also the toe of her right foot, which perfectly touches the Gurl’s left heel.
 Far be it from me to correct the master, but tangents bother me!
 So in my drawing I lowered her left foot just a tad so that it clearly goes below the panel border.
 And I added a little space between her left and right feet.
-Probelm solved!
+Problem solved!

 As you can tell, I really enjoyed this exercise.
 It’s always good to get out of your comfort zone—especially if, like me, you’ve been doing something for a long time.
 And who knows how it might affect my future work?
 Time will tell.